Neither by service nor fee

 The ISKCON temple in Mumbai is a stone throw away from Juhu beach.

 Located in the heart of the city is the Chowpatty Beach, popular for its street food (Bhel Puri, kulfi and Pav Bhaji) and for the Ganesh Chaturthi celebrations.
 You can savour the local delicacies sitting on the rugs spread out in front of the stalls or while strolling on the shore.

 A varied range of hotels is available in Mumbai to suit the pockets of all travellers.

 Besides the well-known 5 Star or 3 Star Hotels, you also have several mid-segment hotels in Mumbai, available at reasonable prices.

 If you are planning to visit Mumbai anytime soon, here’s a list of boutique hotels in Mumbai.

 The Versova beach, situated in the suburbs of Andheri is a secluded beach, which is actually an extension of the Juhu Beach, which is separated by a creek.
 Huge boulders, bordering the beach, buffer the buildings from the enormous waves that cover the beach during high tide.

-Worli seaface is one of my favourite promenades for walks in the evenings.
+Worli Seaface is one of my favourite promenades for walks in the evenings.
 The promenade right across the Bandra Worli sea link is neat and well maintained and provides an ideal stretch for walking / running.
-The statue of RK Laxman’s common man greets you at two places as you walk along the sea shore.
-During high tides the waves come crashing over the wall, sprinkling water on face of the onlookers.
+The statue of RK Laxman’s common man greets you at two places as you walk along the seashore.
+During high tides, the waves come crashing over the wall, sprinkling water on the face of the onlookers.

 At around 1.8 km from the Worli Sea Face is the revered Siddhivinayak temple.